DouglasLessaT/DouglasLessaT/README.md

-- 🔭 I’m currently working on FullStack
+- 🔭 I'm currently studying to work as a DevSecOps
 - 🌱 I’m currently learning Java and JavaScipt

 <div align="center">